odoonz/odoonz-addons/mrp_dynamic_line/README.rst

 * Match Attributes - which seeks to match the bom line with the attributes of the parent BoM
-* Scale Weight - scales a bom line measured in kg to the quantity being producedCollection of functions that may be useful in reports.
+* Scale Weight - scales a bom line measured in kg to the quantity being produced.

-NOTE: Currently untested in Alpha
+NOTE: Currently in Alpha

 Installation
 ============